Nukesor/sticker-finder/README.md

     help - Display help
     tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
-Crowdsourcing :).
-Thanks for everybody doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker
+Thanks for doing this :)! random_set - The bot sends you a random sticker set. skip - Skip the current sticker
+    language - Set your language.
-    vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    new_language - Propose a new language (In case I missed something). vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.